-Days 12- 13: Arusha to Marangu
+Days 29 - 30: Arusha to Marangu

 We spend the morning in Arusha to shop and explore the town.
-After lunch we travel to Marangu at the foot of Kilimanjaro, Africa's highest mountain at 5,895 metres, the highest free-standing mountain in the world.
+After lunch we travel to Marangu at the foot of Kilimanjaro, Africa's highest mountain and the highest free-standing mountain in the world.